 The Wellness Nerd contains affiliate links.
 If you make a purchase from one of these links I earn a small commission at no cost to you.
 As an Amazon Associate I earn from qualifying purchases

-This is all spelt out clearly within the Red Lobster nutritional information but, it does take a bit of fiddling about to determine exactly what you can have within your particular calorie budget for that meal.
-In the sections that follow therefore we’ll help you find the lowest calorie combos…
+This is all spelled out clearly within the Red Lobster nutritional information but, it does take a bit of fiddling about to determine exactly what you can have within your particular calorie budget for that meal.
+But, don’t worry, we’re going to help you sort through it.

-The Meal With the Lowest Calories in Red Lobster
+The Absolute Lowest Calorie Meal in Red Lobster

-The lowest calorie main meal at Red Lobster is the 6.oz Filet Mignon Steak (270 calories) paired with Broccoli (40 calories) and Green Beans (90 calories).
-This hearty meal comes in at 400 calories exactly and is perfect for low-carbers.
+The lowest calorie main meal (with sides) at Red Lobster is the 6oz Filet Mignon Steak (270 calories) paired with Coleslaw (110 calories) and either a House Salad from the Premium Sides Menu (110 calories) or Mashed Potatoes (190 calories).
+This hearty meal comes in at 490-570 calories.

 What’s the Deal with the Cheddar Biscuits?

-These used to be my favourite thing in Red Lobster – crumbly, cheesy, buttery – and, every entree in Red Lobster comes with two of them.
+These are my favorite thing in Red Lobster – crumbly, cheesy, buttery – and, every entree in Red Lobster comes with two of them.

 So, what difference do these make to things you might wonder… well, each Red Lobster Cheddar Bay biscuit is 160 calories, so, your side serving is 320 calories.

-So, with that in mind, let’s have a look at the lowest calorie options on the rest of the Red Lobster Menu.
+So, now look at the lowest calorie options on the rest of the Red Lobster Menu.

 The Lowest Calorie Starter at Red Lobster

-You could pick one of these and then also add a veggie side and/or a salad as an extra and be under 600 calories.
+You could also pick the Mushrooms as a main course and then also add a veggie side and/or a salad as an extra and still be under 600 calories.